-Countrywide wants me to believe that making more payments on my loan will benefit me.
+Countrywide wants me to believe that making more payments on my home loan with Countrywide PayPlan will benefit me.
 For example, with PayPlan/52, I could pay off my mortgage every week.

 You may be able to save thousands of dollars in interest payments and reduce the term of your loan by several years, or just enjoy the ability to have your payment drafts occur when you receive your paycheck.